single-spa/single-spa.js.org/website/versioned_docs/version-5.x/single-spa-config.md

 ## Registering applications

-You must register [applications](building-applications.md) with single-spa so it knows how and when to initiate, load, mount, and unmount.
-Registration most commonly occurs inside of the single spa config, but does not have to.
-Note that if an application is registered from within another application, that no hierarchy will be maintained between the applications.
+You must register [applications](building-applications.md) with single-spa so it knows how and when to initiate, load, mount, and unmount each application.
+Registration most commonly occurs inside of the single-spa config but does not have to.
+Note that if an application is registered from within another application, no hierarchy will be maintained between the applications.
 Instead, the applications will be siblings and will be mounted and unmounted according to their own activity functions.

 In order to register an application, call the `registerApplication` function.
 Example: